kubeflow/examples/demos/simple_pipeline/README.md

 kubectl apply -f gpu-example-katib.yaml
 ```

-This creates a studyjob object.
+This creates a Studyjob object.
 To view it:

 ```
 kubectl get studyjob